aquaMetrics/rict/README.md

 This R package is in development.
 Please don’t use in production.
-Please use the [RICT website](https://www.fba.org.uk/FBA/Discover-and-Learn/Projects/RIVPACS-RICT/Public/Discover-and-Learn/Projects/RIVPACS-RICT-Landing-Page.aspx?hkey=72b27a8b-d566-4bab-b863-ca39545226ae) for offical documentation and links to the Azure experiments.
+Please use the [RICT website](https://www.fba.org.uk/FBA/Discover-and-Learn/Projects/RIVPACS-RICT/Public/Discover-and-Learn/Projects/RIVPACS-RICT-Landing-Page.aspx?hkey=72b27a8b-d566-4bab-b863-ca39545226ae) for official documentation and links to the Azure experiments.

 ## Install

-Install [R](rstats.org/install) and also recommend installing [Rstudio](rstudio.com/install).
+Install [R](rstats.org/install) and we also recommend installing [Rstudio](rstudio.com/install).

-Open Rstudio.
+Alternatively, use [R Cloud](https://rstudio.cloud) through your browser.

-In R: Install the development version from GitHub:
+In the R console, install the development version from GitHub:

     install.packages("devtools")
     library(devtools)